 Repair any holes in screens or cracks in walls.
 Though they aren’t very intelligent, gnats are very tiny and they have a knack for finding small holes or cracks that will allow them to get inside.
 Be sure to periodically check your window screens for holes or tears and your walls for cracks, and promptly repair any problem areas.

 Use a pasteurized potting soil.
 Fungus gnats breed best in the rich soil found in many houseplants.
 For this reason, you should use only pasteurized potting soil, since pasteurization kills gnats and the microorganisms they feed on.
 Be sure to store your pasteurized soil in a tight container to prevent it from becoming infested.
 Most bagged potting soil found at gardening or home improvement stores will be sterilized, but you should check the label for the words “pasteurized” or “sterile” to make sure.
+That will help prevent bringing gnats intot he house with the dirt.

 Quarantine plants for 7 to 10 days before letting them into your home.
 When introducing new plants into your home, especially ones that have been kept outside, you should quarantine them in your garage or entryway and monitor them for signs of fungus gnat infestation before bringing them inside.
 Signs of infestation include tiny white worms on the surface of the soil and gnats hovering over the plants.
 If infestation is found, you should dry out your plants and rake the soil to kill the fungus gnat larvae.
 Once you’ve seen no signs of gnats for at least a week, then you can go ahead and bring the plant inside.